yhamdoud/engine/README.md

 Diffuse GI for static and dynamic objects is approximated using a grid of irradiance probes.
 During baking, the scene is rasterized at each probe and the resulting irradiance map is processed with a compute shader.
-This process is repeated for multiple bounces.
+This process is repeated for multiple bounces and can be amortized over several frames.
-As of writing baking freezes the main viewport, but in the future it will be amortized over several frames.

 An efficient encoding is required to support many probes, the fact that we are primarily interested in capturing low frequency detail can be put to good use here.
 We opted to project radiance map on the third-order spherical harmonics basis functions.